plone/training/docs/voltohandson/introtoblocks.md

 ### Block edit component props

-The edit component of a block receives these props from the Blocks Engine:
+The edit component of a block receives a quite high number props from the Blocks Engine.
+Some of the most useful are these:

 > - type - the type of the block
 > - id - the unique ID for the current block